 The Key Stage 3 curriculum offers variety, creativity and challenge.
 It fully prepares our pupils for Key Stage 4 and beyond.
 A common Year 7 curriculum is being developed across the Dean Trust secondary schools in 2018 which builds on the Assessment Objectives from Key Stage 2.
 The main emphasis of the curriculum lies with the core subjects of English, mathematics and science and there is also a very real focus on the humanities subjects and Modern Foreign Languages.
 Pupils also study a wide range of technology and expressive arts subjects during Key Stage 3 as well as Physical Education and Personal and Social Education.

 Homework is seen as a very important tool to consolidate learning in class and to encourage further progress.
 All subject areas are expected to set homework once a week.
 In certain subject areas, such as within Expressive Arts, a project might last over a number of weeks.
-Our homework timetable can be downloaded from here.

 Higher achieving pupils are appropriately challenged to allow them to flourish and leave our school with the best qualifications possible.
 This is done by providing them with first-rate opportunities to develop the skills, confidence and attitudes needed to succeed at the best colleges and universities.
 For more information see the Teaching and Learning section ‘Higher Achievers’.